 Intro to Acting taught by Linda Sutherland

-This introductory class is designed for people from all walks of life who are interested in exploring basic acting skills as well as developing essential skills (such as confidence, focus, creative and critical thinking and public speaking).
-Classes will encourage students to practice acting technique through improvisation, monologue and scene study.
-Special attention will be given to strengthening skills in analysis, character development and partnering.
+This introductory acting class is designed for people from all walks of life who are interested in exploring basic acting skills as well as developing essential skills (such as confidence, focus, creative and critical thinking and public speaking).
+Classes will encourage students to practice acting technique through improvisation and monologue study.
+Special attention will be given to strengthening skills in voice, movement and character development.
 Some rehearsal outside of class time is required.
 Class size limited to 12 students.

 Scene Study taught by Linda Sutherland